vsch/flexmark-java/README.md

 you have to adjust the parser and configure the flexmark extensions that provide the additional features available in the parser that you want to emulate.

-Latest addition was a rewrite of the list parser to better control emulation of other markdown processors as per [Markdown Processors Emulation](MarkdownProcessorsEmulation.md).
+A rewrite of the list parser to better control emulation of other markdown processors as per [Markdown Processors Emulation](MarkdownProcessorsEmulation.md) is complete.
 Addition of processor presets to emulate specific markdown processing behaviour of these parsers is on a short to do list.